tbogdala/nanogpt-rusted/README.md

 * Fancy terminal UI for training loop that graphs the training and validation losses in real-time
 * Can generate text at any point in the training ('g' key)
 * Can save the model files for text inference via command line ('s' key)
+* Can resume training for more steps after saving model files
 * Supports generating text from trained models via command line